Pollinator Protection: Pledges, Policy and Proclamations

 National Wildlife Federation’s federal policy work ultimately benefits habitat essential to pollinators.
 The Federation works to continue success in securing conservation funding, such as the provisions in the Farm Bill which is among the largest sources of conservation funding in the federal government.
 Through such programs as the Conservation Reserve Program, Wetlands Reserve Program, and Wildlife Habitat Incentive Program, hundreds of millions of dollars are available to private landowners to keep wetlands, grasslands, and other fragile lands protected for as wildlife habitat.
 In addition, the National Wildlife Federation is working to pass the bipartisan Recovering America’s Wildlife Act, which would fund state-led efforts to proactively help at-risk wildlife identified by State Wildlife Action Plans.

 In 2015, the White House published a report and action plan on the Health of Honeybees and other Pollinators, giving a huge boost to public understanding of the pollinator crisis.
-This continues today with agencies working on national strategies on behalf of pollinators.
+NWF along with other co founders of The National Pollinator Garden Network, continue this work today with the following agencies working on national strategies on behalf of pollinators.

 The U.S. Fish and Wildlife Service collaborates with partners on voluntary conservation measures to conserve monarch butterflies.
 Since 2015, the Service has restored and enhanced more than one million acres of monarch habitat on Service-owned and administered lands, created and enhanced over 1,000 monarch and pollinator gardens, and leveraged more than $30 million of partnership projects.